New season, new shows!

 Station News

-New Interim Location
+Interim Location

 The move was predicated on the significant renovation of the historic three-story building (built in 1905) that has been underway since late 2022, when Ian Rasch of Alander Construction bought it.
 WBCR-lp’s studio has been operating throughout the renovations, but now its storefront location will get its much-needed renovation.